End of Watch: 01/01/2012

 County: Pierce County

-Ranger Anderson served with the National Park Service for 12 years.
-She is survived by her husband and two young children.
+Ranger Anderson was 34 years old and served with the National Park Service for 12 years.
+She is survived by her husband, two children, father, mother, and two older siblings.